ggvfx/concept-board-creator/README.md

 # Concept Board Creator ![Concept Board Creator Icon](Resources/ConceptBoardCreator_icon32.png)

 **Concept Board Creator** is a workflow-optimization Unreal Engine tool designed to bridge the gap between creative reference and 3D environment staging.
-Built for Virtual Art Departments (VAD) and Virtual Production crews, it automates the asset ingestion process—instantly transforming 2D reference into organized, metadata-aware 3D mood boards .
+Built for Virtual Art Departments (VAD) and Virtual Production crews, it automates the asset ingestion process, instantly transforming 2D reference into organized, metadata-aware 3D mood boards .
 By eliminating the manual overhead of material instancing and aspect-ratio scaling, it allows Art Directors and Leads to focus on creative spatial relationships rather than technical scene setup.

 ![Concept Board Creator UI](Resources/ConceptBoard_UI.png) *Load your textures, set your grid, and generate organized reference boards in seconds.*